entegral/mAPPS/README.md

 # mAPPS
-collection of pre-configured mining applications
+collection of pre-configured mining applications and their configs.